DarssiniRamesh/ekyc-application-125058-126439/EKYCBackendService/README.md

 - GET /documents/{id}: Get single document metadata
 - DELETE /documents/{id}: Delete a document and its stored file

 See interactive docs at `/docs`.
-The OpenAPI spec can be retrieved from the running service at `/openapi.json` if exposed.
+The OpenAPI spec is served dynamically from the running service at `/openapi.json`.
+This live spec is generated from the latest route JSDoc annotations and should be used by Swagger UI and any client generators.
+Any static spec files under interfaces/ are for reference only and may be stale.

 ## CORS